mridang/action-semantic-release/README.md

 - `wait-for-checks` (optional, default: `'true'`): Whether to wait for all required status checks to pass before running `semantic-release`.
 Set to `'false'` to disable this.
 - `working-directory` (optional, default: `'.'`) : The directory to search for `semantic-release` configuration files.
 - `allow-force-install` (optional, default: `'false'`): If `'true'`, allows the action to overwrite an existing package.json file and forces npm to install dependencies using the `--force` flag.
 This can be used to resolve conflicting peer dependency issues but should be used with caution as it may lead to a broken installation.
+- `deploy-key` (optional): SSH private key for deploy key authentication.
+When provided, Git operations will use SSH instead of HTTPS.
+The `github-token` is still required for GitHub API operations.

 ## Outputs